 January 13th, 2013

 My first experience came with Graziano’s on Bird Rd. a long time ago.
 Nestled neatly next to a bowling alley and a check cashing store sits this Argentinian oasis.
 It was a little shabby before, but it has been remodeled now for a while.
 I usually begin with a provoleta and then move on to an entraña (sometimes al caballo- with an egg on top) with a zanahoria y huevo side salad.
 I like to close dinner with panqueques de dulce de leche and a cortadito.
 Just color me happy.
-(That’s a grilled provolone, skirt steak, carrots/boiled egg salad and dulce de leche crepes for my gringo friends!)
+(That’s grilled provolone, skirt steak, carrots/boiled egg salad and dulce de leche crepes for my gringo friends!)

 When in Broward, you cannot miss La Brochette Bistro.
 Of course, it’s right next to Winn Dixie and has a neon sign outside.
 Once you go inside though, none of that matters.
 It happens to be very good.
 The owner usually comes to greet you, and it’s all upwards from there on.
 Go early.
-The more popular specials often run out early, but never fear, there are a lot of them to choose from.
-Making up your mind is hard.
+The more popular specials often run out quickly, but never fear, there are a lot of them to choose from.
 As long as they don’t run out of the white chocolate bread (croissants) pudding, then I’m good.
 Someone recently told me they now offer the pudding made out of Krispy Kreme doughnuts.
 I think a reservation there is in my near future (as in tonight maybe?).
 I love the complimentary warm bread with the honey dollop.
 It’s hard to go against my better judgment to put the bread down to save room for everything else.
 I cannot get enough.
 The spinellus steak is also stellar.
 Add a $20 corkage fee if you bring your own wine (as we often do), and you are all set!

 Now here’s a secret.
 Don’t tell anyone OK?
 Bon Picat.
 Tiny.
 Those that know about it don’t want to share it.
 I am probably breaking some kind of code here by raving about it.
 It is a husband, and wife team and they offer authentic Spanish food.
-It has no more than 10 tables (if that) and it is usually very full.
+It has no more than ten tables (if that) and it is usually very full.
 It is because of them that I now order octopus everywhere I go.
 You cannot miss their pulpo a la gallega.
 Amazing!
 I often run out of things to dip into the remaining sauce once the octopus is gone.
-Do you want something, not on the menu?
+Do you want something not on the menu?
 Just ask!
 The owner will come out, talk to you and make something just for you.
 You heard it here.
 This is Doral’s most delicious hidden gem.

 Up north, way north in Margate, I love Pasta And.
 Not much more to go up there for, but a trip there is worth the drive, I promise.
 It’s usually full even on weekdays.
 These were not just pop-in diners either; they were mostly regulars.
 The pasta is fresh, delicious, decadent, dreamy and addicting.
 Just make sure you wear comfortable “eating” clothing (leave the fitted dresses at home ladies), and you will be OK.
 Offering all of their pasta and sauces a la carte, it’s up to you to make up a combination.
 Although suggestions are given, you ultimately choose your style and they, in turn, make it memorable.
 Simple.
 This location is interesting.
-Was that really an oriental massage parlor next door ?
+Was that really an oriental massage parlor next door?
 Really?

-Now I need you to get up, take a good stretch, and sit back down.
 We are nearing my last four strip mall picks.
 I have saved the best for last.
 ALL so different.
 ALL so special.
 Drums, please…

 Eduardo de San Angel